 The Department of Education made the call

 The Department of Education does not directly service student loans.
-Companies like Navient, Great Lakes, Nelnet, and MyFedLoan get massive government contracts to manage federal student loans.
+Companies like Navient, Great Lakes, Nelnet, and MyFedLoan have massive government contracts to manage federal student loans.
 There is no reason for the Department of Education to make the call directly.
 Anyone pretending to be the Department of Education clearly has bad intentions.

 They didn’t use my name